 Types of Trucking Accidents We Handle in Houston and Across Texas:

 - Truck Rollovers

 - Underride Accidents

 - Lost Load Accidents

 - T-Bone Collisions

 Call The Lawyer Who Wins Truck Accident Lawsuits

 When your case requires the skill and knowledge of a top rated Houston vehicle accident lawyer, Joe Stephens is the expert you’re looking to work with.
 Having tried over 100 cases to a successful verdict, he has a solid reputation for stalwart representation for his clients.
 Cases involving commercial truck wrecks can be very complex and present difficulty proving negligence of the truck driver, the trucking company, or both.
-Joe’s experience with these cases allows him to get right to the heart of the matter, his clients rights and owed compensation.
+The Stephens Law Firm has a reputation to represent professionally those families that have lost someone in truck accidents, as a negligent death attorney, Joe’s experience with these cases allows him to get right to the heart of the matter, his clients rights, and owed compensation.

 Local Houston Truck Injury Attorney Near You